webvamsi666/specflow-amazon/README.md

-# com.Amazon-SpecFlow
+# com.Amazon-SpecFlow BDD

-Test automation suite for searching a book and adding to basket in Amazon.co.uk.
-Com.Amazon automation framework was created using SpecFlow BDD, Selenium WebDriver in C#.
+Test automation suite for searching a book and adding it to the basket in Amazon.co.uk. com.Amazon automation framework was created using SpecFlow BDD, Selenium WebDriver in C#.

 Instructions to run the automation suite:

-Clone the code from Git repository to local machine.
+1. Clone the code from Git repository to local machine.
-Open com.Amazon.sln solution project in Visual Studio.
+2. Open com.Amazon.sln solution project in Visual Studio.
-Update/add below NuGet packages by Right-click on the com.Amazon in Solution Explorer and select Manage NuGet.
+3. Update/add below NuGet packages by Right-click on the com.Amazon in Solution Explorer and select Manage NuGet.
 Packages

 •	NUnit